 A new East Hills group for after bereavement residents to include for widows and widowers is being formed called "Forever Change."
 The purpose is to meet new friends you can relate to in a similar position, create new relationships, or just talk!
 Interested?
 Or know anyone interested?
 Spread the word and contact Supervising Trustee Clara Pomerantz at email@example.com or Ramona Levy, chairperson at firstname.lastname@example.org.

-Sign-up up to get updates during emergencies and news of major village developments as they occur.
+Sign-up to get updates during emergencies as well as current news of major village developments as they occur.

 Stop Unwanted Telephone Solicitations: